Aero A.11 – Eleven from Twelve

 The Aero A.11 Today and Learning More

-A very well made replica of an Ab.11 can be viewed at the excellent Kbely museum in Prague, Czech Republic.
+However, a very well-made replica of an Ab.11 is on display at the excellent Kbely Aviation Museum in Prague, Czech Republic.

-If you want to see a real A.11, you will need to make a trip to Finland.
-A genuine A.11HS is on view in the collection of the aviation museum in Hallinportti in the central part of the country.
+If you want to see an original A.11, a genuine A.11HS is preserved in the collection of the Aviation Museum in Hallinportti, located in central Finland.

-This bilingual English/Finn link will tell you a bit about the A.11 in Finnish service:
+Additionally, this bilingual English/Finnish link offers insights into the A.11 in Finnish service: